getsentry/sentry-java/raven-log4j/README.md

     }

     void logWithExtras() {
-        // This adds a message with extras to the logs MDC.put("extra_key", "extra_value");
+        // MDC extras
+        MDC.put("extra_key", "extra_value");
         // NDC extras are sent under 'log4J-NDC' NDC.push("Extra_details");
-        logger.info("This is a test");
+        // This adds a message with extras to the logs logger.info("This is a test");
     }